-Mountain biking is an extremely popular activity in Marin, and for good reason—it was invented right here on the slopes of Mt.
+It goes without saying that mountain biking is an extremely popular activity in Marin, and for good reason—it was invented right here on the slopes of Mt.
 Tamalpais!
 There's really nothing quite like a ride down the trail, and it's a great activity for the whole family.

 Get your kids started on cross-country cycling by trying out some of these easy, bike-friendly Marin trails.
 All you'll need is a mountain bike or other off-road capable bicycle and a helmet.
-(Make sure you bring plenty of water and some snacks, too.)
+(Make sure you bring plenty of water and some healthy snacks, too.)

 Marin Mommies presents a guest article from Cindy Winter of the Marin County Bicycle Coalition (MCBC).

 For the past 15 years, Marin parents and civic leaders have worked to create safe pathways and road crossings that encourage walking and cycling to school, short-distance errands, and recreation.
 We’ve seen astounding progress in the numbers of kids transporting themselves safely, healthily, and happily.
 But now, there’s a problem.